01 Intro to the Web

 Inspiration

 Building a website opens you up to your target audience.
 Exposure to what you perceive to be your target audience is the biggest benefit of this course.
 Capitalize on that opportunity!
 It is not learning how to build websites, which is easy enough, and gotten easier with AI, but to use that knowledge to discover, target, and convert your target audience: to sell yourself.
 Use this course to position yourself within your professional horizon.
 It is an opportunity to organize, test out, innovate, secure and professionally develop yourself.
 The future will be shaped by AI.
-I expect you to use AI to help you confront that, and come out on top.
+What is AI?
+AI will only become more ubiquitous, so you might as well get to know it.
+I expect you to use AI to help you confront AI, and to come out on top.

 Let’s say your major is product design.
 When the instructor asks you to come up with a product idea, those ideas most likely originate out of your own interests, of what you want to do, or out of what you think your teacher requests.
 But by building a website to sell that project, you start thinking about the target audience.
 Who is the product for?
 How will they use it.
 How are similar products marketed?
 What can I learn from the competition?
 Do the research.
 Check out other websites.
 As the competition is established, they probably know a thing or two about how to reach their customers.
 This is the market you have to enter.